mfacecchia/feis-spring-archetype/README.md

  -DarchetypeVersion=1.0.0
 ```

+This is currently the only way to build a project using this archetype, I will soon publish it to a registry to simplify the whole process.

 **NOTE:** You may be prompted to input some information about your
 new project, such as the GroupId and the ArtifactId.